-Travel garment steamers are smaller in size and this makes them flexible to carry around in an overnight bag or suitcase.
-It is ideal for those folks who like traveling a lot and don’t like using the hotel iron.
+Travel garment steamers are smaller in size; this makes them flexible to carry around in an overnight bag or suitcase.
+It’s ideal for those folks who like traveling a lot and don’t like using the hotel iron.

 Handheld steamers don’t have a tube, unlike the standing garment steamer, hence it releases steam directly via the nozzle.

 It has a small water tank–you have to refill it frequently during the process of removing crumples.